 Cinnamon Yogurt Scones

 This post may contain affiliate links.
-Read our disclosure policy for more info.

-There’s something magical about the smell of freshly baked scones wafting through the kitchen on a lazy weekend morning.
-They’re warm, buttery, and just a little bit indulgent—the perfect way to start the day.
-But today, we’re not talking about just any scones.
 These Cinnamon Yogurt Scones are a Farmgirl Gourmet favorite, and they’re about to become your new go-to breakfast treat.
 With a tender crumb, a hint of cinnamon spice, and a touch of tangy yogurt, these scones are as delightful to make as they are to eat.

 Why You’ll Love These Scones

 Scones often get a bad rap for being dry or bland, but not these.
 The secret?
 Yogurt.
 It adds moisture and a subtle tang that balances the sweetness of the cinnamon.
-Plus, these scones are incredibly easy to make—no fancy equipment or complicated techniques required.
+Plus, these scones are incredibly easy to make, no fancy equipment or complicated techniques required.
 Here’s why you’ll love them:

 - Simple Ingredients: You probably have everything you need in your pantry already.